Super Bowl LVI: Go Bengals!

 Bengal cats have coats that are spotted similar to their wild ancestors and are usually brown in color.
 However, there are a few different coat patterns that one can find in this breed.
 Coat patterns range from dark black to lighter white.
 The color of their spots will also vary with some having lighter spots and others having darker spots.
 Some Bengals will even have blue eyes which, to me, makes them look a bit like Siamese cats!

 They can vary in size but typically are going to average to large size.
 They can weigh up to 15 pounds, though this varies from cat to cat.
-They do tend to have longer, leaner bodies with impressive musculature.
+They tend to have longer, leaner bodies with impressive musculature.
 Watching a Bengal cat run is a sight to see!

 A Bengal cat sitting on top of a paper bag.